gardenjs/gardenjs/README.md

 {/if}
 ```

-2. So that the created variants/states can also be output in the panel and the navigation below the stage, they must be created in the `<component>.das.js`.
+Create a file `<component>.das.js` so that the variants/states are output in the panel and the navigation below the stage.
 In addition, a description or information about the component can be added here.
 It then looks like this, for example:

 ```js
 export default {